If you’ve faced a health or weight loss plateau, you might have heard about the ketogenic diet. But what is ketosis?

 The beta-hydroxybutyrate represents up to 70% of the energy used by the brain and occurs only in the liver from fatty acids.

-In short: the brain can get energy from fats via ketone bodies and there are beneficial effects.
+In short: the brain can get energy from fats via ketone bodies and it provides positive effects.

-What happens when we constantly give carbohydrates to our bodies?
+What happens to our body when we constantly consume carbohydrates?

-Too many carbohydrates in our diet causes our bodies to only use glucose as an energy source.
+Too many carbohydrates in our diet provokes our bodies to only use glucose as an energy source.

 Since glucose reserves are limited and are consumed quickly, the body can only get them when we eat.
 This is addictive.